Alur people: History

-The largest and oldest Alur chiefdom was the Ukuru Chiefdom, who counted 10,000 adult men among their ranks in 1914.
+The largest and oldest Alur chiefdom was the Ukuru Chiefdom, who counted 10,000 adult men among their ranks in 1914, although Alur counted boys as young as 14 years as men.

-The Ukuru chiefdom as a distinct entity was founded in 1630 as a continuation of the undivided Atyak Kingdom at the accession of Ngira, a member of the Atyak clan, as King when in their migration they left the plains of present day Nebbi and arrived in the highlands of present day Zombo District in Uganda and Ituri in Congo.
+The Ukuru chiefdom as a distinct entity was founded in 1630 as a continuation of the then undivided Atyak Kingdom at the accession of Ngira, a member of the Atyak clan, as King when in their migration they left the plains of present-day Nebbi and arrived in the highlands of present-day Zombo District in Uganda and Ituri in Congo.
 They took over the territory from the indigenous Bantu and Sudanic inhabitants.
 The region was quickly Alur-ised.

-The ethnic composition of the people among the Alur in the Highlands usually included the Alur proper, Lendu, Okebo, Madi, Palwo, Nyali (only among the Mambisa), Bendi (Mambisa), Mamvu (among the Vura) and Gungu peoples, while the lowlands had a mixture of the Alur proper, Gungu, Palwo, Acoli, Abira, Madi, Lendu, Okebo and Lango peoples.

-The term "Magungu" is used by the Alur to categorise a range of groups considered to have Bantu origins or connections.
-This encompasses both aboriginal Bantu communities present before the arrival of the dominant Alur lineages and groups that migrated from Bunyoro.
-Several Bantu clans, including the Nyali, Bira, and aboriginal Gungu (distinct from those from Bunyoro), are mentioned as being absorbed into the Alur sphere of influence.
-The descendants of the original Bantu men now form those clans.
-Bantu maternal ancestry is therefore not uncommon among the Alur.

-Ukuru chiefdom grew in competition with its other tributary chiefdoms including Paidha and PaNduru.
+The descendants of the original Bantu men now form the Abira family.
+Bantu maternal ancestry is very common in Ukuru.
+The Ukuru chiefdom grew in competition with its other tributary chiefdoms including Paidha and PaNduru.
 Some other clans were completely taken over providing the Ukuru clan with more food resources, women, and men to defend their territory.

-Alur chiefship spread through the emigration of chiefs' sons.
-These sons would establish new settlements, often incorporating local groups and potentially forming new chiefdoms.
+The Chiefdom of Paidha was formed by Magwar, the brother to Ngira and son to Omyer Dhyang, when the non-Luo peoples there kidnapped him in typical Alur royal fashion so as for them to have a royal chief in their midst and thereby be saved from the tyranny of their then ruler.
+This led to the then King of the Alur, Omyer Dhyang to allow his son the independence to take care of his new subjects, and his remarks to the kidnap of his son led to the nomenclature of the chiefdom, Paidha which is a corruption of the term, "Payudha" meaning "the clan of the snatchers" stemming from the snatching of his son.

-The PaNduru chiefdom was formed by Nduru, the half brother to Umier Dhyang and paternal uncle to Ngira and Magwar (the subsequent chiefs of Ukuru and Paidha respectively), over a succession dispute where after Umier Dhyang succeeded, Nduru left with two of his uterine brothers that are the ancestors of the lineages of Pagei and PaMinya, although the Pagei clan and some of Paminya later returned to Ukuru.
+The PaNduru chiefdom was formed by Nduru, the half brother to Omyer Dhyang and Paternal Uncle to Ngira and Magwar over a dispute where Nduru initially left with his two uterine brothers that are the ancestors of the lineages of Pagei and PaMinya although the Pagei clan later returned to Ukuru.
 This explains the prevalence of the said clans in the different chiefdoms.
-Nduru went and established himself in the present day Ngothe area in Mahagi, where according to legend his grandfather Nyipir had also been to before returning to the Nebi area.
 The unfriendly separation between Ukuru and PaNduru however led to a centuries-old sibling rivalry that often flared up and mellowed out depending on the prevailing situations.